jwcbmat/minior-core/README.md

 This project is my submission for the [bento.ky backend developer challenge](https://bento.ky).

-The project is designed to be modular, readable, and easy to maintain, leveraging NestJS is native features.
+The project is designed to be modular, readable, and easy to maintain, leveraging NestJS's native features.
 I also aimed to establish a solid foundation for testing and ensure a good experience for anyone reviewing or evolving this code in the future.

 #### Core Stack